Osler's node

-Osler's nodes are painful, red, raised lesions found on the hands and feet.
+Osler's nodes are painful, red, raised lesions found typically on the hands and feet.
 They are associated with a number of conditions, including infective endocarditis, and are caused by immune complex deposition.
 Their presence is one definition of Osler's sign.

 Causes

 Osler's nodes result from the deposition of immune complexes.
 The resulting inflammatory response leads to swelling, redness, and pain that characterize these lesions.

 The nodes are commonly indicative of subacute bacterial endocarditis.
 10–25% of endocarditis patients will have Osler's nodes.
 Other signs of endocarditis include Roth's spots and Janeway lesions.
 The latter, which also occur on the palms and soles, can be differentiated from Osler's nodes because they are non-tender.